 The museum designs and installs small exhibits on the history of veterinary medicine.
-We show each exhibit for about a year at the University’s Pomeroy Center, then it’s moved to the office of the Minnesota Veterinary Medical Association for others to enjoy.
+We display each exhibit for about a year at the University’s Pomeroy Center, then it’s moved to the office of the Minnesota Veterinary Medical Association for others to enjoy.

 This exhibit celebrated the career of Dr. Robert K. Anderson ‒ known as R.K. ‒ a faculty member of the University of Minnesota College of Veterinary Medicine.
 In 1956 the College and the School of Public Health developed a joint program in veterinary public health, and R.K. became the first director.
 In 1980, he took a sabbatical leave to study animal behavior and psychology at the University of California, Davis.
 His studies there spawned a new career.
 He helped found the Delta Society, an organization dedicated to using therapy, service, and companion animals to improve human health, and he co-founded the Center to Study Human Animal Relationships and Environments (CENSHARE) through the College of Veterinary Medicine and School of Public Health.
 Anderson developed the Gentle Leader collar for dogs with Ruth Foster, then president of the National Association of Dog Obedience Instructors.
 The collar is now widely popular, and the Smithsonian named it one of the world’s 100 best inventions.
 Dogs, Anderson said, are the only animals we train by choking.
 He passed away in 2012, and the exhibit was installed in that year.